 Heart health is important for everyone, but it’s especially critical for almost half of the American adult population — about 116 million people — which has high blood pressure.
 High blood pressure, also known as hypertension, can cause heart attacks and strokes, two leading causes of death in America.

-February is American Heart Month, so it’s a great time to show your heart some love.
-This month, why not challenge yourself to try some – or all – of these ways to boost your heart health.
+February is American Heart Month, but any time is a great time to show your heart some love.
+Why not challenge yourself to try some — or all — of these ways to boost your heart health.

 1. Check your blood pressure regularly either at your doctor’s office, using a blood pressure machine at your local pharmacy, or by purchasing one of the many at home blood pressure monitors available online.